pedi10/introtoflutterui_umee/tutorials/login_walkthrough.md

 1. Add a `Card` widget to the page to contain the login form.
 2. Use a `Container` widget with padding (`EdgeInsets`) to space the card’s content.
 3. Use a `Column` widget inside the card to stack the form elements vertically.
-    - Use `mainAxisAlignment` for vertical alignment and `crossAxisAlignment` for horizontal alignment of the widgets in the column
 4. Separate each section of the form (e.g., welcome text, input fields) into its own function for modularity. add them after `loginCard` function

     ```dart